Best Food for Poodle

 Poodle Nutritional Profile

-Dietary planning for Poodle starts with understanding this breed's Standard (45-70 lbs), Miniature (15-17 lbs), Toy (6-9 lbs) physique and intelligent character.
+Any realistic feeding plan for a Poodle has to start with how this breed is actually built (Standard (45-70 lbs), Miniature (15-17 lbs), Toy (6-9 lbs)) and how it typically behaves (intelligent).
 Over a 12-15 years (smaller sizes often longer) lifespan, the right nutrition foundation prevents many common health issues.
 Poodle's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Poodle's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Poodle to maintain coat health and joint function.

 Life-Stage Feeding Guide for Poodle